 The year 2022 is rapidly approaching, and with a new year comes new skincare trends!
 As skincare consumers and enthusiasts move towards cleaner, more targeted treatments to protect and nourish skin, skincare continues to evolve.
 The following skincare trends 2022 may surprise you or some you may have heard about already!
 Check out these top seven trends.

 1. Skin Minimalism

-Skin minimalism, or “skinimalism” is one of the biggest skincare trends 2022.
+Skin minimalism, or “skinimalism” is one of the biggest skincare trends in 2022.
 That inspires people to get rid of products they don’t use or benefit from (including, ahem, those that are expired).
 Skinimalism focuses on effective products instead of those you may use just because you heard they might be good for your skin.

 However, skinimalism goes beyond getting rid of products or focusing on the basics.
-It encourages natural beauty, flaws and all, without makeup or minimal makeup.
+It encourages natural beauty, flaws, and all, without makeup or minimal makeup.
 Skinimalism also emphasizes multi-tasking products rather than single-tasking products.

 The underlying message of skinimalism is to celebrate your unique complexion and to have healthy skin rather than just younger-looking skin.
 To get on board with the skinimalism trend, focus on products that you know work for you.
-Otherwise, you also look for products that can do several jobs at once, such as exfoliate and moisturize.
+Otherwise, you also look for products that can do several jobs at once, such as exfoliate and moisturizer.